pokt-network/pocket/persistence/docs/SAVEPOINTS_ROLLBACKS.md

     ShouldCommit --> |No| NewBlock
     ReceivedOKFromDatastores -->|Yes| Committed[Committed successfully] --> |Repeat with\nthe new Block| NewBlock ReceivedOKFromDatastores -->|No, we have at least one failure| Rollback[Rollback] --> |Repeat with\nthe rolled back Block | NewBlock
 ```

 ## Definitions

 ### Savepoints

-A savepoint (also referred as checkpoints/snapshots depending on the implementation) is either the beginning of database transaction (or distributed transaction) or some sort of artifact that was created right after a successful commit happened that allows to recreate a perfect copy of the state at the time it was created.
+A savepoint (also called checkpoints/snapshots, depending on the implementation) is either the beginning of a database transaction (or distributed transaction) or some artifact created right after a successful commit happened that allows recreating a perfect copy of the state at the time it was created.

 ### Rollbacks